ThreatConnect Environment Server Installation Guide

 Network PortProtocolTraffic DirectionDescription

-443HTTPS/TCPOutbound to DCThis port connects to the ThreatConnect Dedicated Cloud API to download apps for execution.
-Traffic is limited to app installs and upgrades.
+443HTTPS/TCPOutbound to DCThis port connects to the ThreatConnect Dedicated Cloud API to download Apps for execution.
+Traffic is limited to App installs and upgrades.
 App downloads are performed when an execution request is sent from the ThreatConnect Dedicated Cloud instance for the first time.

 62000TCPOutbound to DCThis port is defined within the ThreatConnect System Settings.
-It enables the Environment Server to connect securely with the ThreatConnect Dedicated Cloud message broker to receive real-time commands in order to execute an app to fulfill orchestration requirements, as well as provide command-and-control capabilities.
-Traffic is lightweight and used primarily in a request/response model to direct app executions.
+It enables the Environment Server to connect securely with the ThreatConnect Dedicated Cloud message broker to receive real-time commands in order to execute an App to fulfill orchestration requirements, as well as provide command-and-control capabilities.
+Traffic is lightweight and used primarily in a request/response model to direct App executions.

 Preparing the Environment